ceilfors/ceilfors.github.io/_drafts/better-dependency-injection-with-laconia.md

 ## Where are the `event` and `context` objects?

 When you use Laconia, your dependencies will live around an object called LaconiaContext.
-LaconiaContext is the object that we have been destructuring in the handler function to retrieve the `twitterService`, and the object that we have created in the unit test to pass `twitterService`.
+LaconiaContext is the object that we have destructured in the handler function to retrieve the `twitterService`, and the object that we have created in the unit test to pass `twitterService`.

 _Everything that your Lambda needs_ will be contained by LaconiaContext.